New TVA chair hopes to keep trajectory as Trump fills slots

 NASHVILLE, Tenn.
-(AP) — The new Tennessee Valley Authority board chairwoman says she hopes the federal utility will maintain its trajectory as President Donald Trump has the chance to pick a new board majority by the spring.
+(AP) — The new Tennessee Valley Authority board chairwoman says she hopes the federal utility will maintain its trajectory, including efforts to reduce airborne carbon pollution, with President Donald Trump having the chance to pick a new board majority by the spring.

-Lynn Evans, the first woman and first African-American to chair the board, spoke with reporters in a conference call Friday.

 Most Read Stories